NietoDeveloper/Clothing-Store-Docker/README.md

 1. Open three terminals (minimum) and navigate to the project folder in each one.
 2. In the first terminal, cd into the client folder and run `npm run dev` to start the client side.
-3. In the second terminal, cd into the server folder and run `node